FEMINIST FAN IN JAPAN AND FRIENDS

 Exhibiting artists: Kate Just (Australia)|Kotoe Ishii 石井 言絵 (Japan)|Kasumi Iwama 岩間 香純 (Japan)|Yoshiko Shimada 嶋田 美子 (Japan)|YU Shuk Pui Bobby (Hong Kong)|Megumi Igarash (Japan)|The Tomorrow Girls Troop 明日少女隊 (Japan / Korea / USA)

 The exhibition Feminist Fan in Japan and Friends arose out of a two month residency at Youkobo Art Space in Tokyo between January and February 2016.
-Operating as a self-proclaimed “Feminist Fan in Japan,” I used my residency to connect with and pay tribute to a selected range of female artists working in Japan.
-Subsequently, this exhibition offered an intimate snapshot of the diversity, complexity, humour and seriousness of feminist practice in Tokyo and beyond.
+Operating as a self-proclaimed “Feminist Fan in Japan,” my residency focussed on connecting and engaging with feminist artists working in Japan.
+Subsequently, this group exhibition offered an intimate snapshot of feminist practice in Tokyo and beyond.

 I was represented in the show via a series of knitted works from my ongoing Feminist Fan series as well as my Feminist Fan in Japan Uniform.
 The Feminist Fan series comprises hand knitted renditions of important women artists and artist groups across the globe including Frida Kahlo, Cindy Sherman, Yoko Ono, The Guerrilla Girls, Kate Beynon, Tracey Moffatt, Pussy Riot, Claude Cahun and China’s Feminist Five.
 My Feminist Fan in Japan Uniform consists of a pair of hot pink zip up coveralls adorned with a series of texts, patches and badges.
 The coveralls were sourced from a worker’s uniform shop and resonated with me as the perfect item to describe my vision for feminism – fun and optimistic, but conscious of the work still to be done.
 The accoutrements on the suit include references to ‘kawaii’ (cute) female culture in Japan including Hello Kitty, flowers, small animals, tiny geisha and female anime stars.
 Plastered with these images, I embraced the place I was in and the materials around me.
 I also stitched onto the suit the names of all the female artists I met in Japan and messages of support I received on social media and during the residency.
 My evident fandom, of both Japan and feminism, also extends to the artists I selected to show alongside me.

-My abiding adoration for iconic feminist artists includes the inimitable Yoshiko Shimada, a major figure in Japanese feminist art, raised in the shadows of the U.S. Air Force Base presence in Tachikawa near Tokyo.
-The artist is represented here by her 2012 video Becoming a Statue of a Japanese Comfort Woman, featuring the artist stationed on a chair outside the Japanese embassy in London.
+The exhibition featured the inimitable Yoshiko Shimada, a major figure in Japanese feminist art, who grew up in the shadows of the U.S. Air Force Base presence in Tachikawa near Tokyo.
+Her 2012 video Becoming a Statue of a Japanese Comfort Woman, features the artist stationed on a chair outside the Japanese embassy in London.
 The work seeks to draw attention to the suppressed and silenced history of Japanese comfort women.
 With downcast eyes, golden makeup and her mouth taped shut, Shimada’s staunch occupation of the bustling London street powerfully re-enacts the recent peace monument of a Korean comfort woman that was erected outside the Japanese embassy in Seoul.
 As in her many other works, Shimada acknowledges and reinterprets supposedly shameful or forgotten female histories of violence and abuse and demands accountability.

 Kotoe Ishii presents At Dawn, a new video work exploring her return to Japan after a twelve year period living and studying in Australia.
 In the video, Ishii attempts to process her residual feelings of displacement and frustration.
 After her time abroad, she is no longer able to neatly embody the rules or traditional notions of femininity as they seem to apply to her in Japan.
 Ishii stands in the middle of an open road.
 What initially seems like an open, breezy scene is soon characterised by a cold and inclement wind.
 Jarring cuts between the present moment and footage from Ishii's childhood point to an unsettling sense of time and place.
 Ishii continues to stand there, attempting to withstand the forces that bristle around her.
 Finally the video ends with a phone call, and the artist answers, “Hello?” but it seems like there is no one there.
 For Ishii, this play between light breeze and cold wind, between isolation and connection and between silence and speech are symbolic efforts to locate and hold onto, a secure sense of self.